Ethnical/Swek3/README.md

 - [ ] Get interface from non compile contract
 - [ ] Check the dif between OZ implentation and the implentation inside the sol file.
 - [ ] Reorganise inside a file the interface and the contract to have them in correct order.
+- [ ] Create a markdown option to store as a markdown file.

 ---